softwaremill/sttp/README.md

 ### Testing the Scala.JS backend

 In order to run tests against JS backend you will need to install [Google Chrome](https://www.google.com/chrome/).

-Note that running the default `test` task will run the tests using both the JVM and JS backends.
-If you'd like to run the tests using *only* the JVM backend, execute: `sbt rootJVM/test`.

 ### Building & testing the scala-native backend